editing

 Editor-in-Chief, Researcher, 2019 – 2020

-The Saint Foundation was founded to protect New York City nightlife memorabilia — a challenging task, as most items sought and preserved were intended to be discardable: posters, printed invites, set lists, costumes, vinyl, and more.
+The Saint Foundation was founded to protect New York City nightlife memorabilia—a difficult task, since most items sought and preserved were initially meant to be discarded: posters, invitations, set lists, costumes, vinyl, and more.

-The organization is an arm of The Saint at Large, the production company behind the Black Party — a legendary gay dance that has occurred every year in New York since 1981.
-Thanks to the dedication of some dedicated nightlife enthusiasts, The Saint Foundation has preserved original art by Robert Mapplethorpe, Keith Haring, Andy Warhol, and other gay luminaries, and it has digitised music sets and recordings from some of New York's most famous DJs.
+The organisation is an arm of The Saint at Large, the production company behind the Black Party, a legendary gay dance party that has happened yearly in New York around the vernal equinox since 1981.
+Thanks to the dedication of a few nightlife enthusiasts, The Saint Foundation has original art by Mapplethorpe, Haring, Warhol, and other luminaries, and has digitised music sets and recordings from some of New York's most famous DJs.

-I worked on an oral history project for the organization's blog: I found and interviewed men who experienced New York's storied past.
+I worked on an oral history project for the archives, finding and interviewing men who experienced the city's fabled past.

 Fort Troff